-Cyber liability insurance and technology errors and omissions insurance both cover data breaches at IT businesses.
+Technology errors and omissions insurance and cyber insurance both cover data breaches.
 The type of coverage your business needs depends on whether a cyberattack could damage your company, your clients, or both.

 Technology errors and omissions and cyber liability insurance both address cyber risks, but from a different perspective.

-Cyber liability insurance helps companies address the financial aftermath of a cyberattack or another type of data breach that occurs with data on the company's systems.
+Cyber liability insurance, specifically first-party cyber liability insurance, helps companies address the financial aftermath of a cyberattack or another type of data breach that occurs on your own system.
 It pays for the costs of:

-These and related costs are known as first-party costs, since they affect the policyholder, unlike costs your customers must pay after you cause a breach (third-party costs).
-Cyber liability insurance also pays for customer claims resulting from the theft or breach of customer data from your network.
+These costs are known as first-party costs since they affect the policyholder.
+Cyber liability insurance also pays for customer claims resulting from the theft or breach of customer data on your network.

 Technology E&O insurance protects a company that makes a mistake or forgets to do a critical task that hurts a client financially.
 These mistakes can range from recommending inappropriate technology to failing to meet project deadlines.
 When a client sues to recover losses, technology E&O insurance will pay for a firm’s legal expenses, including: